Intuitive ADHD-style cooking

 Recipes limit my creativity, I want to cook something original.
 Recipes insist that I follow and remember instructions, which I won’t.
 I have always had problems with authority and a recipe is an authority.
 Complying with someone else’s process is innately hard, whether completing a tax return or following a list of cooking instructions.

 So my cooking is improvised based on experience of past dishes, with input from cook books, TV shows, food that I eat with friends or at restaurants.
 At most I might take the main concept for a meal, then cook my own thing.
 There are similarities in how artificial intelligences such as IBM’s Chef Watson are learning to create original recipes and taste combinations.
-Chef Watson and I, both learn by assimilating data from recipes, Watson in moments, me over many years.
+IBM Chef Watson and I, both learn by assimilating data from recipes, Watson in moments, me over many years.
 We observe effective cooking and taste combinations, then we design new recipes based on these patterns.
-It has takes me a little longer, but over the years my cooking has shttps://www.ibmchefwatson.com/tuplerignificantly improved, as my experience and learning develop.
+It has takes me a little longer, but over the years my cooking has significantly improved, as my experience, insight and skills develop.

 Hidden rules = intuition

 Friends and family members are disappointed that I never recreate a favourite meal.
 My joy however is in discovering taste combinations, not reproducing them from other people.
-I can sometimes improvise a similar to previously but to be honest I never cook the same dish twice.
+I can sometimes try to improvise a similar dish again, but to be honest it will not be the same -I never cook the same dish twice!

 If you asked me to write the recipe down, I might with some difficulty but I wouldn’t want to.
 Once a recipe is written down the dish will be fixed, unchanging and so eventually dull.